-Nature Milestones: This is a series of articles which follows the historical progress and development of Biological Mass Spectrometry over the last century through a series of groundbreaking articles covering milestone events and discoveries in Nature Journals.
 A researcher’s guide to mass spectrometry-based proteomics: This article gives in-depth information regarding the processes and functioning of three major types of mass spectrometer – the LIT, the Triple-Quad, and the Orbitrap.
 Included are discussions of basic MS ion physics principles including the variable electrical fields, ion optics and mass filters, amongst others.
-Quantitative mass spectrometry in proteomics (a review: 2007-2012): This is an excellent review into the progress mass spectrometry has made into investigating biological processes in complex cells.
-Included topics are chemical labelling of proteins and peptides, label-free and absolute quantification, and analyses of quantitative MS data

 A. This is a difficult question to answer fully, however we strive to return data to users as soon as we possibly can – ‘in a timely manner’.
 To explain – there is a significant difference in processing time between receiving 2-3 gel bands (something we would expect to process in 24 hours) through to a quantitative analysis of 6 cell lysates (which may need fractionation and/or substantial (3-5 hour each) LC-MS runs, followed by database searches – a process which may take over a week.)
 However, barring unexpected instrument downtime, we plan to give all users an expected data delivery time at the time of sample submission.